nullndr/website/README.md

 # Nullable's website

-My personal website.
-You can find some of my personal information, my work experiences and all my contacts.
+A simple website built with [Docker](https://www.docker.com/) and [apache httpd image](https://hub.docker.com/_/httpd/).

+In this repository you can find the Dockerfile and the public_html containing all the file for the website.